T.I. Totally Turned On By Tiny While Performing: They’re Having The Best Sex After Her Shows

 It looks like Tiny’s hard work has paid off both on stage, and in the bedroom.
 The couple has since moved on since T.I. alleged affair with model Bernice Burgos, 37.
 They’ve been all about each other and their kids.
 We reported last month that the couple made plans to spend the holiday season together.
 It’s safe to say that their relationship is going in a positive direction.
 What better way to start 2018 than with a successful marriage and thriving career!
 Congrats Tiny!

 2017 was super busy for Tiny and Xscape.
-They surprised the world when they reunited at the 2017 BET Awards, and preformed at Essence Festival in New Orleans back in July.
+They surprised the world when they reunited at the 2017 BET Awards, and performed at Essence Festival in New Orleans back in July.
 Tiny recently shocked fans after debuting blue hair during a concert in Charlotte NC, Dec.
-2. She was full of energy as she strutted across stage and indulged in a little twerking.
+2. She was full of energy as she strutted across stage, and indulged in a little twerking.
 We can’t wait to see what 2018 has in store for Tiny!

 HollywoodLifers, what do you think of T.I. being turned on by Tiny’s performances?
 Let us know your thoughts below!